The Best Coleslaw (with Greek Yogurt!)

 How to Make Greek Yogurt Coleslaw

-1. Make the Creamy Greek Yogurt Dressing
+1. Make The Greek Yogurt Dressing

 3. Toss Everything Together